 The Power of Pride: How Celebrating Identities Can Improve the Mental Well-Being of LGBTQ+ People

-by Grace Cruse (she/her/they/them)
+Grace Cruse (she/her/they/them)

-We’ve begun to see greater representation in media of LGBTQ+ people, more awareness around diversity and inclusion, and greater insight into the impacts of stigma and discrimination on LGBTQ+ individuals’ mental health.
-Although this collective push for LGBTQ+ understanding has made it more possible for many people to be their authentic selves and to find support that is affirming, there is still room for growth as a society.
+Although the recent collective push for LGBTQ+ understanding has made it more possible for many people to be their authentic selves and find support, there's still room for growth as a society.
 Read more >>

 The Importance of Social-Emotional Development in Early Childhood Education: A Call for Adequate Training and Support for Providers

-by Holly Gursslin M.Ed, NCC, LPC (she/her) and Amanda Boquist, MA (she/her)
+Holly Gursslin M.Ed, NCC, LPC (she/her) and Amanda Boquist, MA (she/her)

 The first few years of life are crucial for social-emotional development, as it sets the stage for future physical, cognitive, and emotional health.
 Studies show that nurturing relationships and environments are the best way to support a child's growth during this period when more than 1 million neural connections are formed every second.
 Read more >>